omortie/flutter_rust_sip/README.md

     flutter pub get
     ```

-3. Build the Rust library (see `rust/README.md` for details).

-4. Run the app:
+3. Go to the `example` and Run the app:
     ```sh
     flutter run
     ```